 Here we discuss atomic clock applications in relation to time synchronisation of PC’s and computer networks using NTP server systems, covering:

 - MSF 60

 GPS Atomic Clocks

-The Global Positioning System, more commonly known as GPS, began as a US military application with the purpose of attaining highly accurate positioning information for global navigation.
+The Global Positioning System, more commonly known as GPS, began as an US military application with the purpose of attaining highly accurate positioning information for global navigation.
 Operating via 24 satellites that orbit the Earth, each individual satellite is equip with a highly accurate atomic clock, synchronised to Coordinated Universal Time, UTC time.
-The satellites supply a constant stream of time and positioning information which can be received anywhere in the world using a GPS antenna and receiver, demonstrating it’s global application.
+The satellites supply a constant stream of time and positioning information which can be received anywhere in the world using a GPS antenna and receiver, demonstrating its global application.
 Additionally, there are no set up or subscription fees in utilising the GPS system or the information it provides.
-GPS is considered to be one of the better external reference clocks available, providing a higher degree of accuracy than it’s radio alternative, resulting in the GPS system being referenced by computer timing systems and NTP Server systems worldwide.
+GPS is considered to be one of the better external reference clocks available, providing a higher degree of accuracy than its radio alternative, resulting in the GPS system being referenced by computer timing systems and NTP Server systems worldwide.

 Radio Atomic Clocks